UPMC Physician Resources

 - Describe potential pharmacotherapeutic mechanisms for restoring neural oscillatory function in schizophrenia

-Dr. Cho has no relationships with proprietary entities producing healthcare goods or services.
+Dr. Cho has no relevant relationships with proprietary entities producing healthcare goods or services.

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.